ringcentral/ringcentral-api-docs/docs/team-messaging/incoming-webhooks/webhook-creation.md

 !!! warning "Be aware that the RingCentral App currently generates an earlier version of Incoming Webhooks ("version 1").
 [Learn more](../formatting/)."

-### Using the RingCentral API
+## Create an incoming webhook using the RingCentral REST API

-The other way to create an Incoming Webhook URL is via the REST API.
-First, a developer uses the RingCentral REST API to create an Incoming Webhook associated with a specified chat ID.
+The other way to create an incoming webhook is via the REST API.
+First, a developer uses the RingCentral REST API to create an incoming webhook associated with a specified chat ID.

 Here is a quick sample request and response for how an Incoming Webhook is generated.